 Los Angeles Region (Permit Section F2.14)

-Caltrans is currently monitoring the effectiveness of two Austin sand filters in the Los Angeles Region, one in the Ballona Creek watershed and one in the Peck Road Park Lake (Los Angeles River) watershed.
-The Ballona Creek filter, located off I-10, includes influent station 7-413 and effluent station 7-414.
-The Peck Road Park Lake filter, located off SR-210, includes influent station 7-422 and effluent station 7-423.
-These BMP sites will be monitored during the 2024-25 fiscal year.
-Details on these BMP sites are given in Table 4 of the QAPP.
+Caltrans monitored the effectiveness of two Austin sand filters in the Los Angeles Region during the 2024-25 fiscal year, one in the Ballona Creek watershed and one in the Peck Road Park Lake (Los Angeles River) watershed.
+Monitoring at the Ballona Creek filter, located off I-10, is now complete.
+The Peck Road Park Lake filter, located off SR-210, will continue to be monitored during the 2025-26 fiscal year.
+This filter includes influent station 7-422 and effluent station 7-423.
+Details on this BMP are given in Table 4 of the QAPP.

 Caltrans has collected sufficient monitoring data for pilot trash devices with biochar media at six locations in the Los Angeles Region, all in the Los Angeles River watershed.
 No further monitoring is anticipated at these sites.